Classification of Computers by Analog and Digital Signal Processing

 2. Digital Signal Processing

-As the words suggest, data representation is done use of binary digits which are represented in numerals and non-numeric letters and symbols.
+As the words suggest, data representation is done by use of binary digits which are represented in numerals and non-numeric letters and symbols.

 Unlike analog computers which measure data to information in an infinite form, digital signal processing operates by estimating data input and output using the 0 and 1 binary mode, or discrete ON and OFF electric transmission.